Cuántos Kilómetros Por Hora Son

 1. Converting km/h to Meters Per Second (m/s):

-This is a frequently used conversion, especially in physics and scientific contexts.
+At its core, a frequently used conversion, especially in physics and scientific contexts.
 The conversion factor is based on the relationship between kilometers and meters (1 km = 1000 m) and hours and seconds (1 hour = 3600 seconds).

 The formula for converting km/h to m/s is: